mikeroyal/DevOps-Tools-Guide/README.md

 ## Tools

 [GitHub](https://github.com/) provides hosting for software development version control using Git.
 It offers all of the distributed version control and source code management functionality of Git as well as adding its own features.
 It provides access control and several collaboration features such as bug tracking, feature requests, task management, and wikis for every project.

+[GitHub Codespaces](https://docs.github.com/en/free-pro-team@latest/github/developing-online-with-codespaces) is an integrated development environment (IDE) on GitHub.
+That allows developer to develop entirely in the cloud using Visual Studio and Visual Studio Code.

 [GitHub Actions](https://docs.github.com/en/actions) will automate, customize, and execute your software development workflows right in your repository with GitHub Actions.
 You can discover, create, and share actions to perform any job you'd like, including CI/CD, and combine actions in a completely customized workflow.[GitHub Actions for Azure](https://docs.microsoft.com/en-us/azure/developer/github/github-actions) you can create workflows that you can set up in your repository to build, test, package, release and deploy to Azure.Learn more about all other integrations with Azure.